The Charlotte

 Though others have filled in as club Director through the years, the job always seems to end up back in Fuerstman's lap.
 The Charlotte Chess Club remains proud to have promoted simultaneous exhibitions featuring Grandmasters such as Joel Benjamin, Leonid Shamkovich, Sammy Reshevsky, Lev Alburt, Yasser Seirawan, Gregory Kaidanov, and in 1980, World Champion Contender Viktor Korchnoi.
 And, in 1982 Fuerstman was actually negotiating to bring World Champion Bobby Fischer to Charlotte for a 50 board simultaneous exhibition.
 (The event was to be sponsored by the "Charlotte Observer" and Fischer was to have received $100,000).
 Fischer was upset that a newspaper in Pasadena, California had written a negative article about him years earlier and both were owned by Knight-Ritter Publishing?! and ultimately backed out.

-Over the past 35 years the Charlotte Chess Club has conducted literally hundreds of tournaments including many North Carolina State Championships, the North Carolina Invitational Championship, the North Carolina Team Championship (which many have expressed an interest in seeing revived) and the Southern Class Championships.
+Over the past 50 years the Charlotte Chess Club has conducted literally hundreds of tournaments including many North Carolina State Championships, the North Carolina Invitational Championship, the North Carolina Team Championship (which many have expressed an interest in seeing revived) and the Southern Class Championships.

-Currently, the Charlotte Chess Club promotes an occasional Saturday 3 rounder.
+Currently, the CCC promotes an occasional

-(See Upcoming events for the next event scheduled).
+(See Upcoming events

-Through the years, the Charlotte Chess Club with it's friendly atmosphere, gamut of players from every walk of life, and reputation for fierce weekly tournament competition (one rated game per Wednesday evening) has produced several Masters to include, IM Miles Ardaman (2500), NM Dr. Luigi Vacca (2300), NM John Kirby (2300), NM John Lane, NM Rich Jackson, NM Robbie Cunningham (2300), NM Leland Fuerstman, NM Garrick Wells, NM Mike Klein (2300), NM Matthew Hoekstra (2400), NM Frankie Newton (2300), NM Justin Daniel, NM Harold Mouzon III, SM Karthik Rangarajan (2500), IM Daniel Tapia (2300), NM Chris Mabe (2300) and NM Joshua Mu.
+Through the years, the Charlotte Chess Club with it's friendly atmosphere, gamut of players from every walk of life, and reputation for fierce weekly tournament competition (one rated game per Wednesday evening) has produced 28 Masters to include, IM Miles Ardaman (2500), NM Dr. Luigi Vacca (2300), NM John Kirby (2300), NM Kevin Kirby, NM John Lane, NM Rich Jackson, NM Robbie Cunningham (2300), NM Anthony Laster (2300), NM Leland Fuerstman, NM Garrick Wells, NM Mike Klein (2300), NM Matthew Hoekstra (2400), NM Frankie Newton (2300), NM Justin Daniel, NM Harold Mouzon III, SM Karthik Rangarajan (2500), IM Daniel Tapia (2300), NM Chris Mabe (2300), NM Joshua Mu, NM Jonathan Munnell, NM Peter Giannatos (2300), NM Shawn Pealer, NM Dominique Myers, NM Daniel Cremisi (2400), NM Emmanuel Carter, NM Mark Biernacki, NM Advaith Karthik and NM Prady Kothapalli.
+The Charlotte Chess Club continues to flourish as one of the most active chess clubs in the Southeast.